paulinho-16/MEIC-ASSO/docs/README.md

     - [beautifulsoup4](https://pypi.org/project/beautifulsoup4/)
     - [selenium](https://www.selenium.dev/)

-## Logical architecture

-Document the high-level logical structure of the system, using a UML diagram with logical packages, without the worry of allocating to components, processes or machines.

-It can be beneficial to present the system both in a horizontal and vertical decomposition:

-- Horizontal decomposition may define layers and implementation concepts, such as the user interface, business logic and concepts.
-- Vertical decomposition can define a hierarchy of subsystems that cover all layers of implementation.

-## Physical architecture

-Document the high-level physical structure of the software system (machines, connections, software components installed, and their dependencies) using UML deployment diagrams or component diagrams (separate or integrated), showing the physical structure of the system.

-It should also describe the technologies considered and justify the selections made.

 ## Development

-Include here instructions for ...
-- setting up the development environment
-- running the system in the development environment
-- running the tests
+_Instructions: Document design and architecture problems and solutions, preferably using pattern instances.
+Documenting pattern instances is important because it will help other developers to better understand the resulting concrete classes, attributes and methods, and the underneath design decisions. <br>
+This provides a level of abstraction higher than the class/component level, highlighting the commonalities of the system and thus promoting the understandability, conciseness and consistency of the documentation.  <br>
+At the same time, the documentation of pattern instances will help the designer instantiating a pattern, to certify himself that he is taking the right decision.  <br>
+In general terms, this results in better communication within the development team, and consequently on less bugs.
+To more formally document a pattern instance we must describe the design context, to justify the selection of the pattern, to explain how the pattern roles, operations and associations were mapped to the concrete design classes, and to state the benefits and liabilities of instantiating the pattern, eventually in comparison with other alternatives.
+<ins>For each pattern instance</ins> that you would like to document, use the following template:_

+### _name the goal that you would like to achieve_

+**Context**: _Describe the design context that justifies the selection of the pattern.
+Link to your best reference of the pattern, if available._

+**Mapping**: _Explain how are mapped the pattern's roles, operations and associations to the concrete design classes.
+Something that works well is to annotate UML structural diagrams with pattern roles, as is done in  [JUnit A Cook's Tour](http://junit.sourceforge.net/doc/cookstour/cookstour.htm), for example.
+Link to the appropriate files in the repository._

+**Consequences**: _Explain the pros and cons of instantiating the pattern, eventually in comparison with other alternatives._

 ## Operation

-Include here instructions for ...
-- setting up a production environment
-- building and packaging the system for deployment
-- deployment the system to production
-- operating the system (where the logs are, what monitoring tools are in place, etc.)
+_Instructions: Information about setting up a production environment, building and packaging the system for deployment, deploying the system to production, and operating the system (where the logs are, what monitoring tools are in place, etc.)_

+## Usage

+The following endpoints are work in progress:

+### Turma 1

+- Cantine / Menus
+- Library current capacity
+- News
+- Jobs

+### Turma 2

+- Student Associations
+- Group formation - project groups, study groups and class
+- Feedback

-## Other information
+## Contributing

-Things will break.
-Deal with it, together.
+_Instructions: Information about setting up the development environment, running the system in development, running the tests, and creating and reviewing pull requests._